recursive-ai-dev/symbo/README.md

 - Use in closed-source or open-source projects

 Copyright 2025
-Damien Davison & Michael Maillet
-Recursive AI Devs
+Damien Davison & Michael Maillet & Sacha Davison Recursive AI Devs

 Licensed under the Apache License, Version 2.0 (the "License");